 Train horns are required by federal law to be sounded at all public crossings, 24 hours a day, to warn motorists and pedestrians that a train is approaching.
 A quiet zone is a stretch of track where the Federal Railroad Administration has agreed that trains are not required to routinely sound the horn at each public crossing except in emergencies, such as someone on the track or workers within 25 feet of the track or at the discretion of the crew, as appropriate.

-At the rail stations there are certain bells and horns that the system is required to use to alert passengers of an incoming/outgoing train to/from the station during operating hours.
+At the rail stations, train operators also use bells to alert passengers of an incoming/outgoing train to/from the station.

 The issue regarding long term parking is that if the rail station lots fill up with travelers who are gone days or weeks at a time, then there will not be enough space for daily commuters to park.
 Options for long term parking are being explored and could be added at a later date.

-Depending on each location and the speed of the train when crossing, it will clear most intersections in about a minute, generally less time than is required by a normal traffic signal cycle.
-Some crossings may be a little longer due to unique circumstances at that particular crossing.
+Depending on each location and the speed of the train when crossing, the train clears most intersections in about a minute, generally less time than is required by a normal traffic signal cycle.
+Some crossings are a little longer due to unique circumstances at that particular crossing.

 Median barriers are a safety enhancement that restrict driver access to the opposing lanes and prevent vehicle drivers from driving through or around lowered crossing gates.
 These barriers have shown a significant reduction in the number of vehicle violations at crossing gates.
 For railroad crossings to be designated as a Quiet Zone, safety enhancements such as the median barriers must be in place.